When Alejandro Ayestarán was thinking of investing remotely in real estate, he was thinking really remote.

 “Each market does something different,” Stepp said.
 “Las Vegas and Phoenix benefit from Californians moving there, much like Florida benefits from New York money.”

-Job growth in real estate markets can correlate to investment sectors, according to Stepp, so a remote buyer can diversify as if it were a stock portfolio:
+Job growth in real estate markets can correlate to investment sectors, according to Stepp, so a remote buyer can diversify a rental property portfolio as if it were a stock portfolio:

 Technology: Austin and Raleigh have strong and growing tech sectors.

 Financial industry: Charlotte is the country's second-largest financial center; Bank of America and Wells Fargo are among the city's top employers.